mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2015-01-02-drawing-outer-space.md

 ---
-title: "Mastering Paper by FiftyThree: Drawing Outer Space"
+title: "Mastering Paper for iOS: drawing outer space"
-last_modified_at: 2017-12-14T10:22:05-05:00
+last_modified_at: 2018-11-06T12:05:00-05:00
-excerpt: "Learn how to draw outer space scenes filled with stars, galaxies, planets, black holes and more with Paper by FiftyThree and a Pencil stylus."
+excerpt: "Learn how to draw outer space scenes filled with stars, galaxies, planets, black holes and more with Paper for iOS and a Pencil stylus."
 categories: [mastering-paper]
 tags: [Paper by 53, tutorial, space, blend, Pencil by 53, stylus, iPad]
 image:
   path: &image /assets/images/paper-53-space-feature.jpg
+  width: 1280
+  height: 589
   feature: *image
   teaser: /assets/images/paper-53-space-teaser.jpg
   thumbnail: /assets/images/paper-53-space-th.jpg
+toc: true
 ---

 Drawing the *night sky*, *stars*, *galaxies*, *planets*, and other *celestial bodies* is a ton of fun with Paper, the iPad app by FiftyThree.
 Much like [drawing blue skies and clouds]({% post_url /mastering-paper/2013-09-05-drawing-clouds %}), it is very hard to screw them up if you follow a few simple guidelines.